dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 **Disclaimer: Snowplow Analytics Ltd will not be liable for any problems caused by the full or partial implementation of these instructions on your Amazon Web Services account.
 If in doubt, please consult an independent AWS security expert.**

-_Second note: these permissions are still more permissive than they need to be.
+_Warning: these permissions are still more permissive than they need to be.
 We will be putting in time to narrow them down further over the coming weeks._

 ## 1. Setup the IAM group